Hooked Fisherman

 Cons

-✗A lot of features can feel overwhelming if you prefer simple organization
+The number of compartments can feel like a lot if you prefer simple organization

 Best value feature-packed backpack